darioschmid/PyMVVLive/README.md

 print(f"{stop_id} serving lines: {json.dumps(serving_lines, indent=4, ensure_ascii=False)}")
 ```

 Both blacklist and whitelist can be provided.
-The must be a dict in the same format as an element from the `serving_lines` list, except the value must be a list of values (e.g., `"lineNumber": ["U6", "230", "X201"]` instead of `"lineNumber": "U6"`).
+The must be a dict in the same format as an element from the `serving_lines` list, except the value must be a list of values (e.g., `"product": ["REGIONAL_BUS"]` instead of `"product": "REGIONAL_BUS"`).
 You can either provide a `stop_name` or a `stop_id`, where the latter is better as you can ensure the right stop is
 determined.
 Look it up at https://www.mvg.de/api/fahrinfo/location/queryWeb?q=YOUR_STOP_NAME.